tubutubucorn/Ethereum-Private-Network/Article.md

 Note about `docker run` command line options:

 - `-p 8545:8545`   in the node_one expose the default RPC port of geth.
-- `-p 8546:8546` in the node_two expose port, whom will be used later in geth.
+- `-p 8546:8546` in the node_two expose port, which will be used later in geth.
 - `— net=ETH` is a custom docker network, to allow containers communicate each other(because we’re building the cluster).

 Inspect docker network(remember `IPv4Address`, we’ll use it later), run command `docker network inspect ETH`: